 Never attempt to charge or boost a frozen battery.
+An explosion can occur resulting in personal injury.

 CIRCUIT BREAKERS AND FUSES - HOUSE 12-VOLT DC

 All 12-volt circuits and equipment in the coach area of the motor home are protected by either a fuse panel or breaker panel.
 When a circuit is overloaded or a short develops in any part of the system, a fuse or breaker will shut down that circuit.
 If this happens, turn off all affected lights or appliances and reset the breaker or replace the fuse with a new one of equal amperage rating.